DianZzzz/DianZzzz.github.io/_finance/CFA/Behavioral-Finance.md

   - `Reprensentativeness`: people tend to classify new information based on past experiences and classifications.
     - `Base-rate neglect`: people rely on stereotypes when making investment decisions without adequately incorporating the base probability of the stereotype occurring.
     - `Sample-size neglect`: people incorrectly assume that small sample sizes are representative of populations
-  - `Illusion Control`: people tend to believe that they can control or influence outcomes when, in fact, they cannot.
+  - `Illusion of Control`: people tend to believe that they can control or influence outcomes when, in fact, they cannot.
   - `Hindsight`: people may see past events as having been predictable and reasonable to expect.
   - `Prudence`: the tendency to temper forecasts so that they do not appear extreme or the tendency to be overly cautious in forecasting.
  <br>